-In 2017, MoGo’s team of 14 neighborhood ambassadors helped spread the word about bike share in Detroit through group rides, community meetings, events, station info sessions, and one-on-one interactions, and much more.
+MoGo’s team of neighborhood ambassadors helps spread the word about bike share in Detroit through group rides, community meetings, events, station info sessions, sign up events, one-on-one interactions, and much more.
 If you ever see one of our Ambassadors on the streets or on a bike, be sure to say hi!
 Continue reading to find out more about our 2018 ambassador cohort!

 Amina Daniels is a cycling enthusiast who founded a community fitness studio in the West Village called Live Cycle Delight.
 She loves the West Village’s walkability and character, but her favorite place in the city is East Jefferson, just south of E. Jefferson Ave near the canals.

-For roughly two years, Amina has been leading a weekly bike ride out of Capitol Park in Downtown Detroit.
+Amina also leads a bike ride out of Capitol Park in Downtown Detroit.
 As a MoGo Ambassador, Amina hopes to share the joys of commuting and empowerment through bike share.

 Kelsey Hubbell is a native Detroiter who has been riding bikes for as long as she can remember.
 As a kid, Kelsey used to ride on the back of a tandem bike with her dad.
 Together, they would ride to Heidelberg or Eastern Market, but while her dad pedaled she would kick back and rest her feet on the crossbar.